 Labour will never be united under Corbyn.
 Although this is not 100% the fault of Corbyn, this is irrelevant and shows the unfortunate mess that can occur when the leader can't convince his own MP's that he is competent to lead.
 The reason why he can't convince his own MP's is because he indeed isn't a leader.
 Initially, he didn't want to win his own leadership race, and the fact he hasn't held a senior position within the party until now speaks volumes.

 Corbyn is the least media savvy politician around, and whether those on the left like it or not, soundbites, election slogans, personality and party unity matter.
-Corbyn is too principled and too blindly stupid to notice this, and the media destroy him for it, and if he was to make it to the next election they would attack him on an unprecedented level.
+Corbyn is too principled and naive to notice this, and the media destroy him for it, and if he was to make it to the next election they would attack him on an unprecedented level.
 Corbyn's image in the press is far too damaged to ever win an election.
 Again, whether we like it or not, he is viewed by many as a terrorist sympathiser, someone who doesn't love their own country, and someone who is far too left wing.
 He doesn't have the media skills to challenge this rhetoric, and he comes across absolutely woefully and out of his depth.

-His ideology is also not representative of what the British public want, and Corbyn and his blind supporters do not seem to understand that not every person thinks socialism is the answer.
+His ideology is also not representative of what the British public want, and Corbyn and his supporters do not seem to understand that not every person thinks socialism is the answer.
 If Jeremy Corbyn takes the party to the 2020 election it will be utterly destroyed.
 For the sake of the working classes who rely on Labour, he should do the honourable thing and resign.

 Sam Brooke: Corbyn should remain leader